For quite some time CFOs and the finance community have been talking about transforming the finance...

 We would like to share some of the insights from the event in short summarized form.
 The topic of this board was “FP&A Analytical Transformation”.

-A short survey was done to understand the maturity in FP&A in Melbourne – here are the results, which are very similar to the results in Sydney:
+A short survey was done to understand the maturity in FP&A in Sydney – here are the results:

 How long is the average duration of your budgeting and planning process in months?